 Twice a month, I receive a message at the top of my Inbox from Gusto with the headline: "🎉 Hooray!
 Ben, you got paid today."

 It's a simple product feature, but regardless, it brings a smile to my face.
 The HR software is demonstrating a customer-centric framework by celebrating what is normally an insignificant moment for companies, but a meaningful day in the lives of employees.

 Gusto understands that when employees are happy, companies (Gusto's customers) are happy.
 By going the extra mile, a core value of their brand, they are able to build experiences that please time and time again.
 Brands that take the steps to please the customer in every encounter — from in-app copy to email drips and phone calls — understand the importance of customer centricity.

 And today, being acutely aware of service is more important than ever.
 So as a leader, how do you build and maintain an organization that not only emphasizes customer service but fosters a customer-oriented outlook at every possible moment?
 By building customer-centricity into the DNA of your business.

 Building a customer-centric organization in today's digital world is increasingly complicated.
-While new technologies have allowed companies to roll out changes quickly, with that speed, there's an expectation from customers of greater customer attention.
+While new technologies have allowed companies to roll out changes quickly, there's now an expectation from customers for greater customer attention.

 Why Customer Centricity Is Important